 Where we store information

-The American Museum in Britain operations are based in the UK and US.
+The American Museum & Gardens operations are based in the UK and US.
 We store our data within the European Union but some data is accessible in our US office.
 Some organisations which provide services to us may transfer personal data outside of the EEA, but we’ll only allow them to do so if your data is adequately protected.

 For example, some of our systems use Microsoft products.
 As a US company, it may be that using their products result in personal data being transferred to or accessible from the US.
 However, we’ll allow this as we are certain personal data will still be adequately protected (because Microsoft is certified under the USA’s Privacy Shield scheme).